gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 for bowtie_file in /usr/local/bin/bowtie*
 do

    # $bowtie_file is a variable whose value changes each loop.
    echo "I found this bowtie file in /usr/local/bin: $bowtie_file" done
 ```

 Save this file to the Desktop, naming it bowtie_script or something like that, give it executable permissions, and run it.
 Did it work?

+We don't have more time to go into bash scripting today.

+#### Time permitting, screen